beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 Connection: Keep-Alive
 ```

-Note - that we can get to the answer also by using the `-X` switch with Snort to look inside teh packet headers:
+Note - that we can get to the answer also by using the `-X` switch with Snort to look inside the packet headers:
 ```console
 ubuntu:~/Desktop/Exercise-Files/TASK-5 (TorrentMetafile)$ sudo snort -r snort.log.1743331468 -X
 ```